LamotteQuentin/Flyff-Admin-Tool/README.md

 #### Build

-The following command bulds the app in production mode.
+The following command builds the app in production mode.

 ```sh
 yarn electron:build